nyorain/vil/docs/design.md

 usually, so do new vulkan versions & extensions.
 Hardcore users that quickly update for new extensions should be able to update the layer quickly as well/build it themselves from master).

+# Window input hooking

+This one shouldn't even be officially supported, it's such a hack.
+Anyways, useful as a super-quick dropin.
+When applications don't explicitly use the fuen api to pass input to the layer (for gui stuff) we can atempt to hijack the windows input using platform-specific APIs.
+Yes, this is super ugly and super evil and not guaranteed to work at all, will just ignore bugs regarding that.

+Getting input isn't the hard part, it's doable on all platforms.
+The hard part is finding a consistent implementation for all backends of what input is blocked from application and what input is not.
+Main backends:

+- X11.
+Unsurprisingly, ugly as hell.
+But also, pretty flexible, allows us to do all the ugliness the want.
+We can't directly hijack input (could do so with general window-unrelated APIs but this is complicated, leads to new problems and does not allow us to block it) but we can create an InputOnly child window.
+  Even without that, we can check the current focus window and key states, allowing us to detect a key to toggle the overlay.
+  	- One difficulty is threading with X11.
+We don't really need a thread tho.
+	  For x11 but most vulkan drivers do and applications not calling XInitThreads are undefined anyways.
+- Wayland.
+We can directly hook input but can't block it like that.
+  On some implementations (tested: weston), subsurfaces receive focus and block input from the parent.
+That's the way I'd understand the wayland spec and likely the expected & intended way.
+With some compositors this does not work though (namely: sway, maybe it's a wlroots problem extending to other compositors).
+See https://github.com/swaywm/sway/issues/5904 We might be able to reliably achieve this using xdg popup though.
+This might result in the input capture being closed every time focus is moved from the application but that's ok I guess.
+- Win32.
+Not implemented yet.
+We can likely achieve it via a child window as well using the layered and transparent flags, making it fully transparent

+Features that are neat to have:

+- open the overlay via a pressed key
+	- also close it again (via that key)
+  This one is actually the easiest to achieve.
+We don't have to block any input from reaching the actual application.
+- when overlay is open, capture input to allow user interaction with overlay
+- allow somehow giving back control to the application while still leaving the overlay open.
+Probably best done via key.
+But would be neat if this could be triggered when mouse is clicked outside of overlay (and then the next overlay shortcut will simply give it focus again, not hide it).

+## Command Buffer Groups

+Often, command buffers over multiple frames have *almost* the same content.
+It's just that every frame contains some new objects, removes rendering of some old objects, potentially even add/removes whole render passes.
+It should be possible to inspect this logical group of command buffers continuously, even if they are rerecorded in every frame.

+- when a command buffer is submitted, we check the situation against all existing command groups: is its contents similar enough in structure (we explicitly want to ignore slightly different draw commands & descriptor sets, different framebuffers etc to a certain extent; we should mainly match for general data flow structure, CommandDescription is a good start).
+  We also compare the queue used to submit it (and possibly the command pool).
+  When we detect that it's part of a command group, add it there.
+  (Commands will less than N commands should probably never be part of a command group.
+Same for commands with no structure (i.e. no labels/renderpasses?)).
+- When a command group is empty, remove it (also do this when no cb from a group was submitted for N frames/time? probably not a good idea)
+- The command buffer viewer can then also display command groups (and we always link to command groups in the list of submissions to avoid the flickering of a new command buffer in every frame).
+What do to when the structure/the commands is different somewhere?
+  	- we could explicitly show this in command view and offer a selection to only show commands from one of the command buffers in that region
+	- extend the idea above: toggle display of each command buffer in the view.
+	  We display the union of them (still trying to merge what can be merged).